 Brothers Against Drug Deaths

-Our mission is to advocate for those battling addiction and mental illness, particularly within Black and underserved communities.
+Recovery advocacy, mental health support, and justice, for those battling addiction and mental illness, particularly within Black and underserved communities.

-Our mission is to advocate for those battling addiction and mental illness, particularly within Black and underserved communities.
+Recovery advocacy, mental health support, and justice, for those battling addiction and mental illness, particularly within Black and underserved communities.

-Reach out and connect with us,
+Reach out and connect with us or get involved at our next community event.

 “BADD is a ministry born out of the pain of losing my son, TC, to addiction while he was in custody.
 We believe God can turn grief into purpose, so we’re standing in the gap for families battling addiction, mental illness, and injustice—especially in our Black and underserved communities.